SoftwareAG/c8y-docs/content/oee/oee-theory-bundle/calculation.md

 ### Actual Production Amount (11)

-The Actual Production Amount reflects the products manufactured in reality within the Actual- and Possible Production Time.
+The Actual Production Amount reflects the products manufactured in reality within the Actual Production Time and Possible Production Time.

 ![Actual production amount](/images/oee/theory/theory-actual-production-amount-formula.png)

 ### Ideal Quality Time (12)

-The Ideal Quality Time is calculated by subtracting the Quality Losses , see chapter losses below, from the Ideal Machine Runtime.
+The Ideal Quality Time is calculated by subtracting the Quality Losses from the Ideal Machine Runtime, see [Losses](#losses).
 It reflects the time that an ideal machine, which ultimately only produces good parts, would have needed to produce the Actual Quality Amount.

 ![Ideal quality time](/images/oee/theory/theory-ideal-quality-time-formula.png)

 ### Actual Quality Amount (13)

-The Actual Quality Amount reflects the produced good parts .
+The Actual Quality Amount reflects the produced good parts.
 It is also calculated using the Ideal Cycle Amount.

 ![Actual quality amount](/images/oee/theory/theory-actual-quality-amount-formula.png)

 ### Availability (14)

 Availability can be represented either by the ratio of Actual Production Time to Potential Production Time, or by the ratio of Ideal Production Amount to Ideal Amount.
-This results in a percentage value for Availability , which must be less than 100% if the machine is not ideal.
+This results in a percentage value for Availability, which must be less than 100% if the machine is not ideal.

 ![Availability](/images/oee/theory/theory-availability-formula.png)